MiKee-1/Botnet/README.md

 * **Attack primitives (unsafe in production):** SYN flooding, log cleaning, directory encryption.
 * **Spreading techniques:** Simulated routines for propagation in a local network.

----

-## Educational Value

-By studying and experimenting with this code in a **sandboxed environment**, students and researchers can:

-* Explore how RATs implement encrypted communications.
-* Understand attacker tactics such as persistence, data theft, and lateral movement.
-* Learn how to recognize malicious behavior on networks and endpoints.
-* Practice writing defensive rules (IDS signatures, log monitoring, behavioral detection).
-* Identify insecure coding practices (hardcoded keys, missing authentication, unsafe command handling).

----

 ## Installation (Safe Setup in a Lab Environment)